input-output-hk/peras-design/docs/reports/tech-report-1.md

 Detailed analysis of votes and certificates diffusion is still ongoing and will be reported in a future document.
 Some preliminary discussions with PNSol allowed us to identify the following points to consider:

-* The vote diffusion should not be problematic on "sunny days", so the modeling and thinking effort should be focused on "rainy days", e.g. what happens under heavy load, e.g. CPU load (also possibly network load?).
+* The vote diffusion will very likely be unproblematic on "sunny days", so the modeling and thinking effort should be focused on "rainy days", e.g. what happens under heavy load, e.g. CPU load (also possibly network load?).
 These are the circumstances into which backpressure should be applied.
 * Some key questions to answer to:
   * How much computation do we do on each vote?
   * How much computation do we do on each certificate?